-For example, some patients want to fill in bald areas, but a trained and experienced physician would know that by just filling in bald areas creates an unnatural appearance as natural hair loss progresses.
-As mentioned earlier, our hair transplant surgeon is our champion, and he should be able to hold that position even if it meant saying no.
+There are cases where a hair transplant isn’t the best choice for you and a good medical team should be upfront about that fact.
+For example, some patients may want to fill in bald areas, but if filling in bald areas will only create an unnatural appearance as natural hair loss progresses, a reliable team should inform them about it.
+Remember, your hair transplant surgeon is your champion, and he should be able to hold that position even if it meant saying no.

 Ethical practice is something that some shady practitioners simply choose to ignore.
-Be wary of clinics who have hard driving salesman to push you into signing up for a surgery which most surgeons would otherwise think is dangerous or inappropriate.
-Ethical judgement on when to operate and when not to is very important.
+Be wary of clinics who rely on aggressive sales and advertising techniques to push you into signing up for a surgery that most surgeons would otherwise think is dangerous or inappropriate.

-When looking for a reputable clinic, be sure to keep a good eye out for red flags – from your internet search right down to your consultation.
-Here are the things you should look out for:
+When looking for a reputable clinic, be sure to keep a good eye out for red flags.
+This process starts from your Internet search and lead right down to your actual consultation.
+Be wary about the following:

 - False claims and advertising, like pain-free procedures.

-- Failure to assess your for medical conditions that may have caused your baldness.
+- Limited understanding of medical conditions that may have caused your baldness.

-- The clinic doesn’t specialize solely on hair restoration and dabble on other procedures.
+- Clinics that don’t specialize solely on hair restoration and dabble on other procedures.

-6. Refusing to take the extra measure to see if you are a suitable candidate
+6. Refusing to take the extra steps to see if you are a suitable candidate

-In our own experience, we are often sent photos by clients to ask us for opinion or advice.
-However, photos alone are not enough to assess if you would be a “good” candidate for surgery.
+Clients often send photos seeking opinion or advice.
+However, photos alone are not enough to assess if you would be a “good” candidate for hair transplant surgery.
 It is important that you see a doctor in person.
-A personal consultation allows the surgeon to closely inspect your hair and even advise on which appropriate blood tests should be taken to check the root cause of one’s hair loss.
+A personal consultation allows the surgeon to closely inspect your hair and give advice on which appropriate blood tests should be taken to check the root cause of your hair loss.

 The fact that you are losing hair doesn’t automatically earn you a spot on the operating table.
-Prudence dictates that a patient should not be allowed to undergo the surgery if several factors show that he is not a suitable candidate.
+Prudence dictates that a patient should not be allowed to undergo the surgery if several factors show that you’re not a suitable candidate.

 Looking for the best value for your money is always wise, however, being constantly on the hunt for a bargain might place you in a precarious situation.

 We hope that you take these reminders into account during your consultation.
-Your hair restoration journey, should you choose surgery, is one that should be taken with the proper precautions.
-Aside from the cost, you are also dealing with finite resources.
+Your hair restoration journey, should you choose surgery, is one that should be taken with the proper precautions to ensure success.